Some results on unbounded absolute weak Dunford-Pettis operators

 \section{Introduction}

-The notion of unbounded order convergence (uo-convergence, for short) was firstly introduced by Nakano in \cite{N:48}, then it was used and systematically investigated in \cite{G:14,GTX:16,GX:14, LC:18,W:96}.
-After that, A. Bahramnezhad et al. proposed the definition of unbounded order continuous operators in \cite{BA:17}.
+The notion of unbounded order convergence (uo-convergence, for short) was firstly introduced by Nakano in \cite{N:48}, then it was used and systematically investigated in \cite{G:14,GTX:16,GX:14, LC:18,W:77}.
+After that, Bahramnezhad and Azar proposed the definition of unbounded order continuous operators in \cite{BA:18}.
 A closely related notion of unbounded norm convergence (un-convergence, for short) was introduced and systematically studied in \cite{DOT:16,KMT:16,TR:04}.
-In \cite[Section 9]{KMT:16}, M. Kandi\'c et al. gave the definition of (sequentially) un-compact operators and obtained the relationships between weakly compact operators and sequentially un-compact operators.
-Recently, O. Zabeti in \cite{Zabeti:17} proposed a new so-called unbounded version convergence (uaw-convergence).
+In \cite[Section 9]{KMT:16}, Kandi\'c et al. gave the definition of (sequentially) un-compact operators and obtained the relationships between weakly compact operators and sequentially un-compact operators.
+Recently, Zabeti in \cite{Zabeti:17} proposed a new so-called unbounded version convergence (uaw-convergence).
 And, uaw-Dunford-Pettis operators were introduced and investigated in \cite{EGZ:17}.

 In this paper, we will establish some results on uaw-Dunford-Pettis operators.
 We first present some necessary and sufficient conditions for positive Dunford-Pettis operators being uaw-Dunford-Pettis.
 More precisely, we will prove that each positive Dunford-Pettis operator from a Banach lattice $E$ into arbitrary Banach lattice $F$ is uaw-Dunford-Pettis if and only if the norm of $E'$ is order continuous or $F=\{0\}$ (Theorem \ref{DP_uawDP}).
 We will also give a characterization of Banach lattice $E$ on which each positive operator $T: E\rightarrow \ell_{1}$ is uaw-Dunford-Pettis (Theorem \ref{po-uawDP}).
 After that, we will investigate Banach lattices under which each uaw-Dunford-Pettis operator is Dunford-Pettis.
-And we will show that if Banach lattice $E$ is an $AM$-space, then every operator $T$ from $E$ into arbitrary Banach space is uaw-Dunford-Pettis if and only if $T$ is Dunford-Pettis (Corollary \ref{AME}).
 Finally, we will present the relationships between weak Dunford-Pettis operators and uaw-Dunford-Pettis operators.
 Whenever Banach lattice $E$ is Dedekind $\sigma$-complete, we will establish that $E$ is reflexive if and only if each positive weak Dunford-Pettis operator from $E$ into $E$ is an uaw-Dunford-Pettis operator (Theorem \ref{wdp-uawdp}).
 We will also give some sufficient conditions under which each positive uaw-Dunford-Pettis operator is weak Dunford-Pettis (Theorem \ref{uawdp-wdp1}).